dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 specified field of the type, and the size of the type in bytes or 0 if it is indeterminate.

 The fields pool is given as a sequence of `FieldSpec` elements.
-The fields for each type are given in a contiguious subsequence and are terminated by a marker `FieldSpec` with a `Name` offset of 0.
+The fields for each type are given in a contiguous subsequence and are terminated by a marker `FieldSpec` with a `Name` offset of 0.
 (Thus if a type has an empty sequence of fields it just points to a marker field spec directly.)
 For each field there is a name that gives an offset in the name pool and an offset indicating the field's offset.
 The field type is not given.